 Looking at these forms of market equilibriums and what policy choices must be done to achieve these, it is possible to estimate what will happen next both economically and within the context of the financial markets.

 Let’s go through these market equilibriums individually:

 1. Economic capacity utilization can be neither too high nor too low

-Politicians will be inclined to ease fiscally, which can mean a variety of things from public spending programs to tax cuts to deregulation and legal structural reforms and so forth.
+Politicians will be inclined to ease fiscally.
+This can mean a variety of things from public spending programs to tax cuts to deregulation and legal structural reforms and so forth.

 When inflation heats up, or there is the belief that inflation will run too high, central banks will take measures to restrict demand growth through the tightening in credit conditions (typically by raising interest rates).